 Unlike rubber air hoses, Ridgid’s Lay Flat hose is lightweight and non-marring.
 And unlike polyurethane hoses, it doesn’t form curly tangles; you won’t feel like you’re wrestling with an enormous Slinky toy.
 To avoid kinks it has swivel fittings on both ends.
 But as usual, superiority carries a high price tag: A 50-ft.
 Lay Flat hose costs about $45 at The Home Depot.
-Plus, keep your air hose and fittings in one place and out of the way with this DIY air hose station.

 The Wooster Sherlock GT Convertible extension pole has a few pro features that make it a great option for DIYers.
 Many pro painters use longer poles, but the two-foot to four-foot version is the perfect length for painting rooms with eight-foot ceilings.
 The pole extends long enough that you can paint up to the ceiling without using a ladder, but not so long that you’ll knock over paint pails.
 The hexagonal pole uses a locking system that requires no twisting.
 When it’s paired with a Wooster roller frame, the bayonet tip will lock the frame in place securely.
 And you can quickly change out your painting tool with the press of a lever.